 As such, you might be concerned about your mortgage offer.
 Does it have an expiry date?
 Will you need to reapply for a mortgage?

-To understand how long does a mortgage offer last for, as well as information on getting an agreement in principle, and understanding mortgage offers, check out the rest of this guide and get in touch with us if you need any further details.
+To understand how long a mortgage offer lasts in greater detail, as well as information on getting an agreement in principle, and understanding mortgage offers, check out the rest of this guide and get in touch with us if you need any further details.

 What is a mortgage offer?